-They wonder if they somehow caused this bad eating habit in their teenager.
+Parents wonder if they somehow caused these bad eating habits in their teenager.

-It doesn’t really matter what the food is, or how old or young your child is, sneak eating is disturbing and concerning.
+It doesn’t really matter what the food is, or how old or young your child is, sneak eating and overeating is disturbing and concerning.

 There is some research to inform us about sneak eating in children who carry extra weight.
 Although weight may not be a problem with your teen, the study results give us something to think about.

 A 2016 study in Appetite found that parents who monitored their child’s intake very carefully had kids who tended to eat more sweets.
 Likewise, mothers who used psychological control such as pressure to eat and food restriction had kids who ate more snack foods in general.

 “This study’s data suggest that children who perceive their mothers as using more coercive practices to reduce their overeating, or who perceive more psychological control from their mothers tend to eat more beyond satiety.”June Liang, study author